alvinnguyen116/sc-coding-challenge/README.md

 Base Requirements

  - Create a single page application using react that lets you browse through [reddit](https://www.reddit.com/)
-    - To get a list of subreddits you can do [popular endpoint](https://www.reddit.com/subreddits/popular.json?raw_json=1) , to get a list of posts for a subreddit you can do [posts endpoint](https://www.reddit.com/r/politics/hot.json)
+    - To get a list of subreddits you can use the [popular endpoint](https://www.reddit.com/subreddits/popular.json?raw_json=1), to get a list of posts for a subreddit you can use the [posts endpoint](https://www.reddit.com/r/politics/hot.json)
  - There should be a panel where you can see the details of a selected post (post title, author, image/preview if there is any, text if there is any)